meekrob/OnishRDB/README.md

-int idAnatomyAssociation PK "" varchar WBID  "WBGeneID" varchar geneName  "Gene Name" varchar Qualifier  "The column 4 "Qualifier" is one of four values specific to gene expression annotation: Certain, Uncertain, Partial, Enriched" varchar AnatomyTermID  "Column 5 reports an anatomy term ID from the WormBase anatomy ontology, e.g. "WBbt:0003679"" varchar Reference  "Wormbase reference entry, has its own WB Accession convention." varchar EvidenceCode  "Column 7 defaults to the evidence code "IDA" for inferred from direct assay" text ExpressionPattern  "Description of tissue expression?" char AnatomyAssociation  "Column 9 defaults to "A" for anatomy (as opposed to one of three branches of GO, "P", "F", or "C")" varchar WBSeqname  "Column 11 provides the gene's WormBase sequence name (e.g. "Y41E3.4") if not already used in column 3" timestamp update_time  "Timestamp for row update."
+int idAnatomyAssociation PK "" varchar WBID  "WBGeneID" varchar geneName  "Gene Name" varchar Qualifier  'The column 4 "Qualifier" is one of four values specific to gene expression annotation: Certain, Uncertain, Partial, Enriched' varchar AnatomyTermID  'Column 5 reports an anatomy term ID from the WormBase anatomy ontology, e.g. "WBbt:0003679"' varchar Reference  "Wormbase reference entry, has its own WB Accession convention." varchar EvidenceCode  'Column 7 defaults to the evidence code "IDA" for inferred from direct assay' text ExpressionPattern  "Description of tissue expression?" char AnatomyAssociation  'Column 9 defaults to "A" for anatomy (as opposed to one of three branches of GO, "P", "F", or "C")' varchar WBSeqname  'Column 11 provides the gene's WormBase sequence name (e.g. "Y41E3.4") if not already used in column 3' timestamp update_time  "Timestamp for row update."
 }